dotnet/roslyn/docs/compilers/Deterministic Inputs.md

   - Rulesets
   - "additional files" that may be used by analyzers
 - The current culture (for the language in which diagnostics and exception messages are produced).
-- The current OS code page if `/codepage` is not specified and any of the input source files do not have BOM or are not UTF-8 encoded.
+- The current OS code page if `/codepage` is not specified and any of the input source files do not have BOM and are not UTF-8 encoded.
 - The existence, non-existence, and contents of files on the compiler's search paths (specified, e.g. by `/lib` or `/recurse`)
 - The CLR platform on which the compiler is run:
   - The result of `double` arithmetic performed for constant-folding may use excess precision on some platforms.